-I am a Licensed Marriage & Family therapist currently seeing (fully-vaccinated) clients in my office in Los Gatos, CA. I have worked with adults, children, couples and families for over 10 years, and am a Clinical Supervisor for therapists-in-training at CHAC, a community mental health agency, in Mountain View, CA.
+I am a Licensed Marriage & Family therapist (Califoria and New Mexico) currently seeing clients in my office in Los Gatos, CA, and/or remotely via secure telehealth (Zoom).
+I have worked with adults, children, couples and families for over 10 years, and am a Clinical Supervisor for therapists-in-training at CHAC, a community mental health agency, in Mountain View, CA.

 I primarily work with individual adults.
 Treatment specialties and areas of ongoing study include: